sohaibsohail98/coms4/SpartaWeek2-Day2.md

 Data manipulation language - DML - this is update the records:
 - SELECT, INSERT, UPDATE, DELETE

+Delete - inside the table, it uses the WHERE cause SELECT - what columns you want to displayed
+UPDATE - Updating a new row - something to add data to(Course name) INSERT - inserting new rows into tables

 DDL - Data definition language - this is for actual structure:
 - CREATE, ALTER, DROP, TRUNCATE

+CREATE - Creating a new structure
+DROP - Dropping everything from the database
+Alter - is adding a entire new column - a set of data, modify Truncate - removing the contents of the table but keeping the names of the rows.
 Drop - completely drops the table from the database Truncate - it deletes the data from the table, leaving an empty table.